zipzit/JS_GoogAppsScript_Presentation/README.md

 - What is it?
 - How does it work?
 - Why is this awesome?
-What can you do with this stuff.
+What can you do with this stuff?

 Demos: